Tapeworm infection - beef or pork

 Contact your health care provider for an appointment if you pass something in your stool that looks like a white worm.

 In the United States, laws on feeding practices and the inspection of domestic food animals have largely eliminated tapeworms.

 Measures you can take to prevent tapeworm infection include:

 - Cook whole cut meat to 145°F (63°C) and ground meat to 160°F (71°C).
 Use a food thermometer to measure the thickest part of the meat.

 - Freezing meat is not a reliable because it may not kill all eggs.

 - Wash hands well after using the toilet, especially after a bowel movement.

 Bogitsh BJ, Carter CE, Oeltmann TN.
 Intestinal tapeworms.
 In: Bogitsh BJ, Carter CE, Oeltmann TN, eds.
 Human Parasitology.
 5th ed.
-London, UK: Elsevier Academic Press; 2019:chap 13.
+Cambridge, MA: Elsevier Academic Press; 2019:chap 13.

 Fairley JK, King CH.
 Tapeworms (cestodes).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 289.